Theban Tomb 45

 The material analysis of the wall paintings is carried out with multiple purposes in mind: 1) to identify particular pigments, coatings, and binding agents, which informs us about the ancient painting materials and techniques, and which provides useful information for our conservator in determining the best conservation approach and techniques; 2) to detect ancient repaintings that were carried out by the second tomb owner and that cannot be seen with the naked eye; and 3) to digitally enhance ancient pigments that have deteriorated and faded over time in order to improve the legibility of some of the texts written on the tomb walls that are currently illegible.

-Preventive conservation, site management activities, and archaeological study
+Preventive conservation, risk management activities, and archaeological study

-Preventive conservation measures and site management activities are carried out in and around Theban Tomb 45 in order to protect the tomb from flash flooding and to preserve it for future generations.
-Flash flooding poses a risk not only to the painted decoration, but also to the stability of the tomb itself.
-The area surrounding the tomb is being re-landscaped in order to direct the drainage paths of flash flooding away from the tomb and nearby monuments.
-At the same time, these activities allow the team to archaeologically study the tomb and the area immediately surrounding it, enabling us to understand its usage history and its position within the lower area of Sheikh ʿAbd el-Qurna, of which currently very little is known.
+Preventive conservation measures and risk management activities are carried out in and around Theban Tomb 45 in order to protect the tomb and other nearby monuments from flash flooding and to preserve them for future generations.
+Flash flooding poses a risk not only to the painted decoration of tombs, but also to the stability of the tombs themselves.
+The area surrounding Theban Tomb 45 is being re-landscaped in order to direct the drainage paths of flash flooding away from the tomb and nearby other monuments.
+At the same time, these activities allow the team to archaeologically study Theban Tomb 45 and the area immediately surrounding it, enabling us to understand its usage history and its position within the lower area of Sheikh ʿAbd el-Qurna, of which currently very little is known.

 Towards the end of the project the tomb will be prepared for opening to the public.
 In this context, various additional site management activities will be carried out, including installing a wooden walkway to protect the original floor, installing barriers to protect the paintings from incidental damage, installing a new protective door, installing a low-energy LED-lighting system, and installing information panels in English and Arabic informing visitors about the tomb.
 Considering the proximity of the tomb to the parking area, possibilities for disabled access to the tomb will also be explored.